 Step 2) Now you are ready for your GrantWatch subscription.
 Sign-Up and enter your information.
 Once you’re logged in, it will take you to our pricing and plans page where you can choose a weekly, monthly, quarterly, biannual, or annual subscription.
-Click the subscribe button below.
 Then, enter your information.
 Or, if you’d rather pay by check, click Check Payment Form and complete the information within the invoice, generated for you.
 Print and mail the invoice with your check.

 Step 3) Narrow your search to your geographic location and grant interests.
 Click Change Location in the navigation bar to the top of the screen.
 Then, check out the categories listed to the right of the homepage.
 The grants categories begin with Aging/Seniors and end with Youth/Out-of-School Youth.
 When you find a grant or grants of interest, write down the GrantWatch ID number.
 This will help you locate them later, within the website.

 Step 4) Now, you’re ready to apply!
 Research, write and complete the grant application.
-Be sure to read the RFP(s) and be clear about who, where and when to submit your application.
+Be sure to read the RFP(s) and be clear on who, where and when to submit your application.
 Remember, GrantWatch is not the funding source.
-If you have the skills within your organization, apply for the grant(s) on your own and if you need assistance, hire a grant writer through GrantWriterTeam.com.
+If you have the skills within your organization, apply for the grant(s) on your own.
+If you need assistance, hire a grant writer through GrantWriterTeam.com.

 To learn more about what a grant writer from GrantWriterTeam.com can do for you, check out the following articles: